igrafx/KNIME-Mining-connector/howto.md

 Further documentation on the column mapping and file structure can be found [here](https://github.com/igrafx/mining-python-sdk/blob/dev/howto.md#sending-data).

-To use the node, you can either place the node after the **iGrafx Project Creation** node or the **iGrafx File Upload** node to automatically get the project ID, or you can manually set it by double clicking on the node.
+To use the node, you can either place the node after the **iGrafx Project Creation** node or the **iGrafx File Upload** node to automatically get the project ID, or you can manually set it by double-clicking on the node.
-Please note that if you set the project ID by double clicking the node, it is prioritized over the project ID connection.
+Please note that if you set the project ID by double-clicking the node, it is prioritized over the project ID connection.

 If the Column Mapping Status node is green, it means that a column mapping exists for this project.
 If there are other nodes connected after this one, they will also pass as the column mapping exists.